cogfin/jfconfig/README.md

 # JFConfig

-#### Create and validate a configuration object from YAML with inheritance, imports and overrides by external configuration file, system properties and environment variables.
+#### Create and validate configuration objects from YAML with inheritance, imports and overrides by external configuration file, system properties and environment variables

 ## Standalone - 1 line configuration